izzyreal/vmpc-docs/install.rst

 By releasing VMPC2000XL in standalone, LV2, AU, AUv3 and VST3 formats it's completely up to you where and how you run it.

-Install ZYpp packages (openSUSE Tumbleweed and 15.4)
+Install ZYpp packages (openSUSE and Fedora)
 ----------------------------------------------------
 Please follow the instructions below for